Assistant Professor of Law

 854 Clinical Program: Wisconsin Innocence Project

 915 SP Crim.
 J. Admin.: Claims of Innocence

 Eyewitness Identification Procedures

 Interrogations & False Confessions

 Prof. Findley's primary areas of expertise are in wrongful convictions, criminal law and procedure, and appellate advocacy.
 He has previously worked as an Assistant State Public Defender in Wisconsin, both in the Appellate and Trial Divisions.
 He has litigated hundreds of postconviction and appellate cases, at all levels of state and federal courts, including the United States Supreme Court.
-He also lectures and teaches nationally on wrongful convictions, forensic science, and appellate advocacy.
+He also lectures and teaches nationally on wrongful convictions, forensic science, evidence, and appellate advocacy.
 His scholarly agenda focuses on the causes of and remedies for wrongful convictions.